 Actions lag behind intentions

 It can be a struggle to create the right sustainability objectives and incentives.
-Although more than 80% of organizations say they’re focused on improving DEI, a critical part of social sustainability, only half have set formal, quantitative DEI goals and targets.
+Although more than 80% of organisations say they’re focused on improving DEI, a critical part of social sustainability, only half have set formal, quantitative DEI goals and targets.
 And though the social facet of ESG is gaining on the previously predominant environmental focus, only about one-third of C-suite executives have targets on their personal scorecards related to good work standards (37%) and DEI (36%).

 ESG scorecards pave the way

-For organizations at any stage of ESG engagement, a scorecard can deliver results, guiding leaders to make more conscious sustainability-driven decisions about stakeholder engagement, focus areas, structure and governance, resource management, and metrics and funding.
+For organisations at any stage of ESG engagement, a scorecard can deliver results, guiding leaders to make more conscious sustainability-driven decisions about stakeholder engagement, focus areas, structure and governance, resource management, and metrics and funding.
 Focusing on these transformational components can help embed sustainability into leadership, people practices and operations.

-A scorecard can also unwind traditional incentives driven by profitability and individual performance, creating budgets based on a broader range of factors, including the organization’s ability to achieve its ESG goals.
+A scorecard can also unwind traditional incentives driven by profitability and individual performance, creating budgets based on a broader range of factors, including the organisation’s ability to achieve its ESG goals.
 To that end, ESG targets have also begun moving down the executive ladder, affecting managers and employees who are typically untouched by these objectives.

-Embedding sustainability into your organization’s DNA
+Embedding sustainability into your organisation’s DNA

 Circular economy, circular responsibilities

-For organizations focused on a circular economy — one that reduces the use of materials, designs products to use fewer resources, and recycles used products to manufacture new materials and products — performance and compensation outcomes might be tied to ESG metrics for various employee groups.
+For organisations focused on a circular economy — one that reduces the use of materials, designs products to use fewer resources, and recycles used products to manufacture new materials and products — performance and compensation outcomes might be tied to ESG metrics for various employee groups.

-- Leaders can start by creating and communicating the strategy and rationale: A circular economy is an important part of ESG for the environment but also for the organization as it brings cost savings, pleases customers and attracts talent.
+- Leaders can start by creating and communicating the strategy and rationale: A circular economy is an important part of ESG for the environment but also for the organisation as it brings cost savings, pleases customers and attracts talent.

 - The execution of the strategy extends to product managers, who are tasked with creating products designed for recycling and highly aligned with circular economy objectives.